UofABioinformaticsHub/RAdelaide-July-2016/Day_1/102_DataImport.md

 __What about all those missing values?__

 - `R` can happily deal with missing values: $\implies$ will load as `NA`
-- The missing column names may give a warning message
+- The missing column names may give strange behaviours
 - Otherwise no problems

 ## Importing Data